chaoge525/soafee_demo/documentation/overview.rst

   and meta-arm-bsp to provide an example reference stack using the N1SDP and Base FVP platforms.

+EWAOL is the reference implementation for SOAFEE (Scalable Open Architecture For Embedded Edge), the Arm lead industry initiative for extending cloud-native software development to automotive, with a special focus on real-time and functional safety.
+For more details, please see `<http://soafee.io>`_.

 More specifically, the ``meta-ewaol`` repository contains Yocto layers, configuration files, and tools to support building and validating EWAOL functionalities.